 – What are the strengths and weaknesses of the theory?

 – How would competing theories criticize this text?
 How could the author reply?

-Finally, for Paper 2, given the time constraint and need for deep textual analysis, students might find prudent to jot down quick analytical notes in the margin of the insert, as well as quickly summarizing the key idea of each paragraph for easy referencing later on as questions are being attempted.
+Finally, for Paper 2, given the time constraint and need for deep textual analysis, students might find it prudent to jot down quick analytical notes in the margin of the insert, as well as quickly summarizing the key idea of each paragraph for easy referencing later on as questions are being attempted.

 In conclusion, we showed you how critical reading is useful within the GP subject to facilitate understanding and improve performance in the subject.
-The one key here is to consistently practice and apply these techniques.
+The one key here is to consistently practise and apply these techniques.
 While difficult at first, the key point here is to persevere; it will only get better as one continues to practice and employ these skills!
 Happy (critical) reading!